Opening or Linking Text or Excel as Data Sources in Microsoft Access

 Excel 12.0 Xml to indicate that DAO needs to use a particular Excel driver.
 The rest of connection string syntax then is influenced by which driver we are using in the first part of the connection string.

-Here’s a partial list of possible data source types that Access will recognize:
+Here’s a partial list of possible data source types that MS Access will recognize:

 Excel 8.0: 97-2003 xls files